plediii/pbs_util/README.md

 and `qstat`.
 Its primary purpose is to make available several command line utilities and a job mapping function in python.

-I developed this module during my PhD in applied physics at Rice University, where I used pypbs to manage job submission on the clusters there.
-Work on the pypbs system occurred in several stages.
-First there was the initial development of the wrapper around the PBS utilities.
-This allowed rapid development of several additional utilities for manipulating submitted, creating, and sequencing jobs.
-The predominant way that I use pypbs now is through the pbs_map function, which hides job management behind a simple map interface.

 ## Dependencies

 pypbs depends on my tempfile_util module.